brianrobo/BOJ/DP/readme.md

  .
 1. Top-down : The daynamic which using recursive call.
       > There are big problem and divide it smaller one..
  .
 2. Bottom-up : If you solve all smaller problems so then you can solve the problem which just one bigger problem than all smaller problems.
-      and this solved by using for loop.
+      and this solved by using for loop. <--(me) good knowledge.

 (20:30)
  .
 (FAQ) Can we solve the bottom-up also if it can be solved by Top-Down?